jhenilparihar/top-movies-web-application/README.md

 - you will be redirected to page where you have to enter new rating and your review for the movie and press enter.
 - after filling out new details for the movie you will be to redirected to home page where you can see your movies rating review is changed and ranking will also changed accoring to your ratings

+**Delete**
-You can also delete the movie from the list by delete button
+You can also delete the movie from the list.
+- For Delete any movie hover on the movie card you want to delete
+- click on delete button and this will automatically delete movie from the list and database